facebookarchive/fb-flo/README.md

 fb-flo
 ---

 fb-flo is a Chrome extension that lets you modify running apps without reloading.
 It's easy to integrate with your build system, dev environment, and can be used with your favorite editor.
+Read more about it on [https://facebook.github.io/fb-flo/](https://facebook.github.io/fb-flo/)

 ## Usage